kairos-io/kairos/docs/content/_index.md

 # C3os

-C3OS is a lightweight Kubernetes distro that supports automatic node discovery, automatic role assignment and VPN out of the box.
-C3OS nodes connect autonomously via P2P VPN, without any central server.
+C3OS is a lightweight Kubernetes GNU/Linux distro that supports automatic node discovery, automatic role assignment and VPN out of the box with no kubernetes networking configuration required.

-C3OS is focused on creating private disposable distributed kubernetes clusters.
+C3OS creates multi-nodes Kubernetes cluster that connects autonomously in a hybrid P2P VPN which bridges nodes without any central server also behind nat.

+- No infrastructure is required.
+C3OS can be used to bootstrap a cluster entirely from the ground-up.
+- LAN, remote networks, multi-region/zones, NAT - No network configuration or opening port outside is required.
+Nodes will connect each other via holepunching and using hops wherever necessary.
+- Zero kubernetes configuration - Nodes autonomously discover and configure themselves to form a Kubernetes cluster.
+The same configuration/bootstrapping process applies wether creating new clusters or joining nodes to existing one.

-Configuration and installation is done via Decentralized Device Pairing or via cloud-init.
+Configuration and installation is done via **Decentralized Device Pairing** or **cloud-init** for manual/automated mass-installs.

-c3OS is:
+c3OS have:
-- Immutable
+- an Immutable layout
-- cloud-init driven
+- cloud-init support
-- P2P first
+- P2P layer
-- Automatized in every aspect

-By default cluster nodes are connected each other via a p2p VPN which will also coordinates and prepare the nodes roles automatically, transparently to the user.
-There is no central server needed, and nodes will try to automatically connect each other by holepunching, snatting, and creating intermediate hops as necessary.
+- Strong enphasis on automation - the only configuration which is required is to generate a network token

 c3OS is composed of:
 - [k3s](https://k3s.io) as a Kubernetes distribution